Improved upper limits on the 21-cm signal power spectrum at $z=17.0$ and $z=20.3$ from an optimal field observed with NenuFAR: Power spectrum estimation

 Over the course of each night, the elevation of the NT04 field changes with time.
 The foreground power in the cylindrical power spectrum is confined to a region known as the foreground wedge.
 The boundary of the foreground wedge, called the horizon line, has conventionally been assumed to be independent of the observation parameters.
 However, accounting for curved sky effects, \cite{munshi2025beyond} showed that the slope of the horizon line depends on the elevation of the phase centre.
 These full-sky horizon line equations suggest that the horizon line is steepest when the phase centre is at the lowest elevation.
 Thus, selecting only a subset of the LST range for power spectrum estimation could significantly reduce the foreground contamination, albeit at the cost of a loss of sensitivity due to a smaller integration time.

 To reduce the foreground contamination at high $k_{\parallel}$, we estimate the power spectrum including only the LST range where the elevation of the NT04 field is higher than $50^{\circ}$ for all four nights.
 This is compared against the power spectrum estimated from the data for the full LST range in Fig.~\ref{fig:ps_alt}.
 The horizon delay line for both cases is plotted in black dashed lines.
 We find that confining the elevation range results in a reduction of power in the $k_{\perp},k_{\parallel}$ modes between the two horizon lines for both spectral windows, with the reduction for Z20 being over an order of magnitude in some modes.\footnote{Since the horizon delay lines indicate the maximum extent of the wedge, this extra power need not be confined completely between the horizon lines.
-Specifically, this power corresponds to the modes occupied by the foreground sources when the target field is below $50^{\circ}$ elevation.} As expected, we find an increase in power in other modes caused by increased thermal noise power due to the smaller integration time.
+Specifically, this power corresponds to the modes occupied by the foreground sources when the target field is below $50^{\circ}$ elevation.} We find that for Z17, this also reduces power above the full LST range horizon line.
+This power could possibly be caused by RFI sources with a non-smooth spectrum, during the LST range when the phase center is below $50^{\circ}$ elevation.
+The exact origin of the higher contamination on baselines with lengths close to the baseline cut is currently unknown.
+As expected, we find an increase in power in other modes caused by increased thermal noise power due to the smaller integration time.
 Still, the significant reduction in foreground power at high $k_{\parallel}$ modes far outweighs this minor reduction of sensitivity, especially since high $k_{\parallel}$ modes are the hardest to clean in later steps.
 We note that the NCP is at a fixed elevation, and the horizon line is fixed throughout the observation duration, making it impossible to perform such an optimisation of the LST range to confine the foreground contamination to low $k_{\parallel}$.